Share

 Frequently Asked Questions (FAQs)

 What happens if I ignore binding case law?
-Ignoring binding case law can result in case dismissal, sanctions, or adverse rulings.
+It can result in dismissal, sanctions, or adverse rulings.
+Are all court decisions binding?
+No. Only those from higher courts in your specific jurisdiction are mandatory.

 Disclosure: I may receive affiliate compensation for some of the links above at no cost to you if you decide to purchase something.
 We only reccommend products we strongly believe in.
 You can read more about our affiliate disclosure in our privacy policy.